Ditch This Number 1 Mental Habit That Can Short-Circuit Your Career

 The brain is like Velcro for negativity and Teflon for positivity.
 Work-life’s inevitable uncertainties instantly arouse our fight-or-flight reaction.
 Your survival brain is constantly updating your world, making judgments about what’s safe and what isn’t.
 It will do almost anything for the sake of certainty because you’re hardwired to overestimate threats and underestimate your ability to handle them.

 The human brain prefers to know an outcome.
 If it doesn’t know what’s around the corner, it can’t keep us out from harm’s way.
 The what-if’s are the brain’s disdain for uncertainty causing it to make up all sorts of untested stories hundreds of times a day because uncertainty equals danger.
-A coworker doesn’t to a text.
+A coworker doesn’t respond to a text.
 Your boss wears a frown and uses a certain tone of voice.
 You’re not a finalist for the position.
 You assume the worst, over-personalize the threat and jump to conclusions.

 Had you thought about it, you might have realized there are several benign reasons your boss didn’t acknowledge you when she walked by your desk.
 Perhaps she was distracted by her own worries, deep in thought over an upcoming meeting or simply just didn’t see you.
 But your what-if’s jumped into action without your permission, focusing only on the disastrous possibilities, blowing your thoughts out of proportion and sending you into spirals of rumination.